-- 1. The competitive selection deadline is June 1. - 2.
-The class cohort begins Fall Semester at the Douglas Campus. - 3.
-Refer to the program information in the Academic Programs section of the Catalog for specific course requirements. - 4.
-Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.0 must be earned in the required courses. - 5.
+- 5. Courses required for the selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.0 must be earned in the required prerequisite courses. - 6.
 In addition to the courses required to be completed by the application deadline, an additional course is required to be completed with a minimum grade of C prior to the cohort start date or within the first term of the cohort start.
-Please refer to the Academic Programs section of the Catalog for the specific course requirement. - 6.
+Please refer to the Academic Programs section of the Catalog for the specific course requirement. - 7.
 Students must hold a current CPR Certification by the American Heart Association for Healthcare Providers.
 This certification must remain current throughout the duration of the program.
 Online CPR certification will not be accepted.
-A copy of the certification must be attached to the Competitive Selection File Review Request form.

-- 7. Applicant must earn a minimum raw score of 70% on the Test of Essential Academic Skills (ATI TEAS) Examination.
+A copy of the certification must be attached to the Selection File Review Request Form. - 8.
+Applicant must earn a minimum raw score of 70% on the Test of Essential Academic Skills (ATI TEAS) Examination.
 The ATI TEAS raw score includes Reading, Math, Science, English, and Language Usage.
-The exam must be current within five years of the program.
-A student may take the ATI TEAS exam twice within a calendar year and must wait for a minimum of 30 days between the two attempts.
-A copy of the ATI TEAS exam must be attached to the Competitive Selection File Review Request form. - 8.
-The competitive selection score is 75% on the letter grades earned in the required courses, up to 75 points.
-The score earned on the ATI TEAS exam determines 25% of the score, up to 25 points. - 9.
-When a tie occurs, the GPA for Biology 2113/2113L and Biology 2114/2114L will be calculated.
+The exam must be current within five years of the program start date.
+A student may take the ATI TEAS exam three times within a calendar year and must wait a minimum of 14 days between attempts.
+A copy of the highest ATI TEAS exam must be attached to the Selection File Review Request Form. - 9.
+The selection score is 75% of the letter grades earned in the required courses, up to 75 points.
+The score earned on the ATI TEAS exam determines 25% of the score, up to 25 points. - 10.
+If a tie occurs, the GPA from Biology 2113/2113L and Biology 2114/2114L will be calculated.
 The student with the highest GPA for these courses will be selected.
-If a tie remains, the student with the highest Total Raw ATI TEAS Score will be selected. - 10.
-A selected student who declines admission will not automatically be admitted to another class cohort.
-The student must reapply through the competitive selection process. - II.
-Any student who is admitted to a competitive selection Health Science program, who does not complete the program with their cohort, must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.
+If a tie remains, the student with the highest Total Raw ATI TEAS Score will be selected. - II.A selected student who declines admission will not automatically be admitted to another class cohort.
+The student must reapply. - 12.
+Any student who is admitted to a selection Health Science program, who does not complete the program with their cohort, must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.

-Surgical Technology, Degree
+Surgical Technology Degree